Stuycs-K/final-project-09-veto-adrian-zhang-junling/README.md

     Debug Obfuscation - Removing Debug lines and preventing error messages from leaking to users

+    Data Obfuscation - Disguising confidential and sensitive data and information through various methods like encryption and tokenization

-It is also possible to combine the different ways to obfuscate code.
+It is also possible to combine the different ways to obfuscate code, like using String Encryption and Rename Obfuscation together.
 There are programs that are dedicated to help programmers with obfuscating code such as ProGuard, DexGuard, and JavaGuard.
-There are also tournaments that are centered around obfuscation, one of which is the International Obfuscated C Code Contest.
+There are also programs that can help with deobfuscation like Threadtear.
+Vulnerabilities that already exist within the code does not get removed and it is reccommended to use other security measures in addtion to Code Obfuscation such as Access Control and Encryption.

 ## Instructions